 When we talk about wellness, we usually talk about ingredients, nutrition labels, or how a product feels on the skin or body.
 But there’s something we often forget:

 Wellness is not just about what’s inside the packaging.
+It includes the packaging itself.

 Modern consumers are conscious and curious.
 They read, research, question, and compare.
 They don’t just ask: